 Luckily for you, customers can be impatient, and might not want to wait for their order to be shipped, instead opting to collect it.
 This will save you money because you won’t have to pay for packaging materials or shipping.
 Do keep in mind that you’ll need someone to assist customers who choose to collect orders, and it’s only useful for those who live relatively close, so it should only be offered as an alternative to shipping.

 Having the knowledge always helps, and in this case, knowing the ins and outs of how carriers determine the costs of shipping can be used to your advantage to ensure you get the best prices for your customer deliveries.
+If you want to learn more about it, don’t forget to check the official website of First Mile.
+It would certainly be helpful for you.

 Top of the month